sajithamma/agenticrulebased/whitepaper_story.md

-# The BackAgent Revolution: A Story of How Software Development Evolved Beyond Code
+# The Backend to BackAgent Revolution
+## A Story of How Software Development Evolved Beyond Code

 **Abstract:** This paper tells the story of software development's evolution from rigid, code-heavy systems to intelligent, agent-driven architectures.
 The BackAgent paradigm is presented as the natural progression where business logic becomes natural language, frontends become dynamic and intelligent, and the traditional backend transforms into an intelligent agent that understands, decides, and acts.